dstuessy/ssh-util/README.md

 It also allows for a remote folder to be set.
 Once logged in, the script will execute a "cd <path of choice>" command to so you can have pre-set remote directories which you can access via an arbitrary alias.

-There are two things: the main script "sshutil"; the config file "<name and path of choice>".
-The config file can be placed anywhere, as its path must be specified under the variable FILENAME in the "sshutil" script.
+There are two things: the main script "sshutil"; the config file "$HOME/.sshutil/config".
+The config file should be placed in the home directory under the aforementioned path.
+The script itself can be placed anywhere.

 The contents of the config file are retrieved to define specified variables: ALIAS, USER, HOST, EXPECT, PASS, PROMPT, and REMOTEDIR.